List of Barbie films: Barbie: Star Light Adventure (2016)

-It is the first Barbie film produced by "Mattel Creations" since its launch on 30 March 2016.
-It would also prove to be the final full-length animation work of Arc Productions, as they shut down and filed for bankruptcy.
+It is the first Barbie film produced by "Mattel Creations" since its launch on 31 March 2016.
+It would also prove to be the final full-length animation work of Arc Productions as they would confront a payroll glitch on 1 August 2016 and shut down days later.
+They did however, manage to do the pre-production work for the next film entry before its shutdown.
+Later that month, they got acquired by Jam Filled Entertainment and reopened as its Toronto branch, but thus left Rainmaker Entertainment as the sole film animation company again.

 Barbie & Her Sisters in A Puppy Chase (2016)

-Barbie & Her Sisters in A Puppy Chase is about teamwork and stars Barbie and her sisters in their 4th feature film together, this time traveling to a tropical paradise in Hawaii for Chelsea's dance competition.
-When they explore a nearby Dancing Horse Festival, the girls get separated from their puppies and must find them before the big dance.
+The 34th entry is about teamwork and stars Barbie and her sisters in their 4th feature film together, this time traveling to a tropical paradise in Hawaii for Chelsea's dance competition.
+When they explore a nearby Dancing Horse Festival, the puppies get kidnapped and separated from the girls and must find them before the big dance.